 When the rich want something for their children, they go way out, and how!
-An unnamed Swiss billionaire wanted his kids to have a play house just like his chalet in the foothills of the Alps for Christmas.
-Called as the Wendy house, the house can now be seen at Gstaad.
-Hand-built by Russell Bowlby, owner of children’s play equipment firm Flights of Fantasy, the house features a 18 feet x 15 feet walk area, and stands 12 feet tall.
-It is made from 13,000 feet of sandblasted pine wood planks to keep the house insulated in sub-zero temperatures too.
+An unnamed Swiss billionaire wanted his kids to have a playhouse just like his chalet in the Alps’ foothills for Christmas.
+Called the Wendy house, the house can now be seen at Gstaad.
+Hand-built by Russell Bowlby, owner of children’s play equipment firm Flights of Fantasy, the house features an 18 feet x 15 feet walk area and stands 12 feet tall.
+It is made from 13,000 feet of sandblasted pine wood planks to keep the house insulated in sub-zero temperatures.

-The two storey timber house has been double glazed, pine floors with heating underneath and as many as 400 decorative bulbs.
-On the inside, there are four rooms, a large living room featuring a stone chimney that has been lit up using red LED lights, customized furnishings and TV equipment.
+The two-story timber house has been double glazed, pine floors with heating underneath, and 400 decorative bulbs.
+On the inside, there are four rooms, a large living room featuring a stone chimney that has been lit up using red LED lights, customized furnishings, and TV equipment.

-The second room is the kitchen with mod cons that comes with fitted cupboards, a hob, fridge, sink and microwave.
-The other two rooms are bedrooms, one of which is on the mezzanine level, which spot two beds each for sleepovers.
+The second room is the kitchen with mod cons with fitted cupboards, a hob, fridge, sink, and microwave.
+The other two rooms are bedrooms, one of which is on the mezzanine level, which spots two beds for sleepovers.

 The house costs £150,000 ($232,235) with a £100,000 ($154,815) spent on materials and construction and other costs alone, the other £50,000 ($77,410) where required to ship the playhouse to Switzerland.